stephen-pilli/genagents/README.md

 - **Joon Sung Park**: [joonspk@stanford.edu](mailto:joonspk@stanford.edu)

----

 ## Acknowledgments

 We thank all participants and contributors to this project.
 This work was supported by [list any funding sources if applicable].

----

-## Notes

-- **Ethical Considerations**: When using this codebase, please adhere to ethical guidelines, especially concerning participant privacy and data handling.
-- **Model Limitations**: The performance of the generative agents depends on the underlying language model and the quality of the input data.
-- **Updates**: Stay tuned for updates and enhancements to the codebase.

----